JShull/FP_Pool/README.md

   * Please see the simple URPExample included in the samples of this package to see how to do that.
 * 'IFPPoolable.cs' is an interface that we suggest you implement your own MonoBehaviour component class on the root transform of your prefab.
   * This interface isn't required but it is helpful for when the object pool system is activating, releasing, and on first activation you can be notified of said events.
-  * Please see the simple URPExample included in the samples of this package to see how we utilize the interface to deactivate the bullet prefab after a few seconds.
+  * Please see the simple URPExample included in the samples of this package to see how we utilize the interface to deactivate the bullet prefab after a few seconds as well as set a max active count.

 ## Dependencies